Skip to main content

 1. counters - a counter to keep track of certain events, like the number of times a VU completed a specific transaction.

-2. histograms - a distribution (max, min, median, p95, p99) of some measurements, like API response times or content length.
+2. histograms - a distribution (max, min, median, mean, p95, p99) of some measurements, like API response times or content length.

 3. rates - the average number of times something happened in a time period, like the number of HTTP requests sent.